Distrust of police: Black parents, children have ‘the talk’

 “(Nichols) had his window down.
 He was stopped.
 He was calm,” said Bowens who watched several videos showing the traffic stop, beating and failure by officers and medical personnel to render aid to Nichols as he lay writhing in the street.
 He later died at a hospital.

-“It didn’t seem like they were tying to arrest him,” Bowens added.
+“It didn’t seem like they were trying to arrest him,” Bowens added.
 “It seemed like they were trying to hurt him.
 It was terrifying.
 I was in tears.”

 Nichols, a 29-year-old father, was on his way home from taking pictures of the sky on Jan.
 7 when police pulled him over.
 He was just a few minutes from the home he shared with his mother and stepfather when he was brutally attacked.